Läkerol

 Läkerol is a Swedish brand of candies.
 The candies are sugar-free pastilles with the major ingredient being gum arabic.
 The candies are produced in a variety of flavors.
 The candy is produced by the Swedish confectionery company, Cloetta.
 Läkerol's primary markets are the Scandinavian areas of northern Europe and Finland, after that Switzerland, The Netherlands, Belgium, Singapore, and Hong Kong.

+There’s a stadium named after Läkerol in the Swedish city of Gävle named Läkerol Arena.